texfaq/texfaq.github.io/FAQ-keepfonts.md

 ---
+title:  Which font files should be kept
 section: Fonts
 subsection: MetaFont fonts
 date: 2014-06-10
 ---

-# Which font files should be kept

 MetaFont produces from its run three files, a metrics (TFM) file, a generic font (GF) file, and a log file; all of these files have the